Ahmedamyx/Road-segementation/README.md

 ### 1. Segmentation model

 The report reviews **SAM**, **EfficientSAM** and **SAM 2** before settling on the SAM family.
-The architecture that matters here is the three-part split — image encoder (ViT, MAE-pretrained), prompt encoder, mask decoder — because the prompt encoder is the lever this project pulls: road segmentation is driven by **point prompts plus a previous mask**, rather than by a single forward pass.
+The architecture that matters here is the three-part split into image encoder (ViT, MAE-pretrained), prompt encoder and mask decoder.
+The prompt encoder is the lever this project pulls: road segmentation is driven by **point prompts plus a previous mask**, rather than by a single forward pass.